hphelion/documentation/moonshot/manage.operational-dashboard.settings-tab.md

 This topic provides details about the License panel.

-On the License page, you can view the number of days remaining on your current HP Cloud OS for Moonshot license, and update the license if necessary.
+On the License page, you can view the number of days remaining on your current HP Helion Cloud OS for Moonshot license, and update the license if necessary.
 The following table describes the License UI elements:

 <table style="text-align: left; vertical-align: top; min-width:700px;">